Darren Woodson: Personal life

 Woodson has two sons, DJ, and Jaden, and a daughter, Miranda from a previous marriage, and one son, Judea from his present marriage, he resides in Dallas, where he serves as a board member of Make a Wish Foundation (North Texas).
-On June 16, 2016, Jaden committed to play baseball at Texas.
 Since his retirement, Woodson has worked as a football analyst for ESPN, appearing on programs such as NFL Live, SportsCenter, and First Take.

 Woodson grew up in Phoenix and was the youngest of four siblings raised by his mother, Freddie Luke.
 He was a fan of the Pittsburgh Steelers and admitted in a New York Times article he couldn't stand the Cowboys.
 He decided to hit some golf balls while waiting to be drafted in 1992 and had his friend page him when he was selected.
 His friend told Woodson, "There's good news and bad news."
 Woodson asked for the bad news first and his friend replied "You were drafted by the Cowboys."
 He replied "I don't care.
 I'm just happy I was picked."
 Woodson was childhood friends with Phillippi Sparks and Kevin Miniefield and played alongside them at Arizona State.
 During his college career, he earned a degree in criminal justice at Arizona State.